The 8 Questions to Ask When Forming a Business Partnership – Part One

 More importantly, how do you know if this person (or group) is the right person to partner with?

-Watch today’s episode, as we dive into the first 4 of 8 questions I encourage potential partners to ask each other, with some case studies.
-These are the key strategic questions where you need to know the answers are aligned.
-Next week we’ll ask the 4 operational questions.
+• Watch today’s episode, as we dive into the first 4 of 8 questions I encourage potential partners to ask each other, with some case studies.

 And as with testing your new business idea, these are just as applicable to a new start-up as they are to an existing business looking to bring on partners, or open new product lines or geographic channels using a partnership model.